Frequently Asked Questions

 Are there any deadlines or timing restrictions?

 No. The only timing consideration is planning for a year-end contribution.
-Please note certain types of contributions, such as real estate or stock transfers, take longer to process than simple cash or credit card contributions.
-To ensure you receive your tax deduction Growfund recommends making any year end contributions during the first two weeks of December.
+Please note certain types of contributions, such as stock transfers, take longer to process than simple cash or credit card contributions.
+To ensure you receive your tax deduction Growfund recommends making any year end contributions during the first two weeks of December or earlier in the calendar year.
 Please reach out to [email protected] if you would like to learn more about how you can plan ahead.

 Do I need to maintain a minimum balance in my Growfund account?